 “The flat result provides further evidence that the market is losing steam, and has likely moved through the peak phase of its growth cycle,” said CoreLogic Director, Tim Lawless.

-Many property buyers are now questioning – should I buy now, or should I wait?
+Many property buyers are now questioning – should I buy now, or should I wait to 2018 or beyond?
 Within the changing market, buyers need to examine some key data in order to help shape their decision.

 Last Saturday, Sydney reported an auction clearance rate of 65.3%, a figure which was significantly lower than the 76.6% reported over the same October long weekend last year.

 “Clearance rates are holding at the mid-high 60% range and homes are now taking an average of 41 days to sell, which is on level with a year ago, but substantially higher compared with earlier months of 2017,” said Mr Lawless.

 According to Ironfish National Apartments Manager, William Mitchell, “this is a clear indication that steam is coming out of the market and sellers need to be more realistic with their expectations.

 “Smart vendors are realising going to auction doesn’t guarantee a result in the Sydney market anymore.
 We are seeing more sales being completed as ‘sold prior to auction.'”

 More choice for Sydney property buyers

 The number of total sales listings in Sydney now sits at 23,357, a 16.2% increase over a year ago, giving buyers a lot more choice.
 Mr Lawless says this increase implies that buyers are slowly getting some leverage back in what’s been a very hot market.

 And while all indications tend to point to a slowing market, according to Mr Mitchell, it’s important to understand that the right properties and areas will continue to be in strong demand.